7 Fascinating Facts About Moroccan Culture Every Visitor Should Know

 6. The Medina is meant to be explored slowly

 Stepping into the Marrakech Medina for the first time can feel like organized chaos.
-Narrow alleys, scooters weaving past, scents of spices, leather, and street food all mixing together… it’s a lot.
-But that’s also what makes it unforgettable.
-Don’t try to “conquer” the Medina.
-Instead, wander, let yourself get a little lost, stop for fresh orange juice, and just soak it all in at your own pace.
-It’s part of the experience.
+Narrow alleys twist and turn, scooters weave past, and the scents of spices, leather, and street food all mingle in the air — it’s a lot to take in.
+But that’s also what makes it unique and unforgettable.

 7. Community is at the heart of it all